Energy in Russia: Natural gas

-Russia is the world's second-largest producer of natural gas, behind the United States, and has the world's largest gas reserves.
-Russia is the world's largest gas exporter.
+Russia is the world's second largest producer of natural gas, and has the world's largest gas reserves.
+Russia used to be the world's largest gas exporter.
 Gazprom and Novatek are Russia's main gas producers, but many Russian oil companies, including Rosneft, also operate gas production facilities.
 Gazprom, which is state-owned, is the largest gas producer, but its share of production has declined over the past decade, as Novatek and Rosneft have expanded their production capacity.
 However, Gazprom still accounted for 68% of Russian gas production in 2021.
 Historically, production was concentrated in West Siberia, but investment has shifted in the past decade to Yamal and Eastern Siberia and the Far East, as well as the offshore Arctic.

-Russia also has a wide-reaching gas export pipeline network, both via transit routes through Belarus and Ukraine, and via pipelines sending gas directly into Europe (including the Nord Stream 1, Blue Stream, and TurkStream pipelines).
-Russia natural gas accounted for 45% of imports and almost 40% of European Union gas demand in 2021.
+Russia also has a wide-reaching gas export pipeline network, both via transit routes through Belarusand Ukraine(until the end of 2024), and via pipelines sending gas directly into Europe, such as TurkStream.
+Russia natural gas in 2021 accounted for 45% of imports and almost 40% of European Union gas demand.

 In late 2019, Russia launched a major eastward gas export pipeline, the roughly 3,000 km-long Power of Siberia pipeline, in order to be able to send gas from far east fields directly to China.
 Russia is looking to develop the Power of Siberia 2 pipeline, with a capacity of 50 bcm/year, which would supply China from the West Siberian gas fields.
-No supply agreements and no final investment decision have yet been reached on the pipeline, which would further lessen Russia's reliance on European customers for gas.
+No supply agreements and no final investment decision have yet been reached on the pipeline.

 Furthermore, Russia has been expanding its liquefied natural gas (LNG) capacity, in order to compete with growing LNG exports from the United States, Australia and Qatar.
 In 2021, Russia exported 40 bcm of LNG, making it the world's 4th largest LNG exporter and accounting for approximately 8% of global LNG supply.

 In recent years, Russia has increasingly focused on the Arctic as a way to increase oil and gas production.
 The Arctic accounts for over 80% of Russia's natural gas production and an estimated 20% of its crude production.
-While climate change threatens future investment in the region, it also presents Russia with the opportunity of increasing access to Arctic trade routes, allowing for further flexibility for seaborne deliveries of fossil fuels, particularly to Asia.
+While climate change threatens future investment in the region, it also presents Russia with the opportunity of increasing access to Arctic trade routes, allowing for further flexibility for seaborne deliveries of fossil fuels, particularly to Asia, provided sanctions permit the construction of specialist ice breaking LNG tankers.

+In 2022 Russia lost 75% of their export market following the Russian invasion of Ukraine when the European Union took the decision to cease buying Russian energy.